Lilli-K2/MouseAnalysis-SFB1315/README.md

 ### Before you start

-You need to have [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut) installed on you Computer.
+You need to have [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut) installed on your Computer.
 The DeepLabCut documentation also provides an extensive guide on how to train your own networks.
-To use this code without further complications it is however advised to use the [provided network](https://github.com/Lilli-K2/MouseAnalysis/tree/main/network) as most of code is specifically tailored to this model.
+To use this code without further complications it is however advised to use the [provided network](https://github.com/Lilli-K2/MouseAnalysis/tree/main/network) as most of code is specifically tailored to this model. <br>
+Save the pre-trained network to a location of your choice.
+In the <strong>config.yaml</strong> file change the <strong>project path</strong> to the correct file path you saved the file to.

 The network is designed to recognize and track a <strong>single mouse</strong> based on four tracking points from a <strong>top-view </strong> in the dark under red light.
 These points include the nose, neck, butt and tail of the animal.
 If your experiments were conducted under similar conditions and the network still doesn't recognize the mouse well enough consider retraining the pretrained network with more of your own video footage.
-Save the pre-trained network to a location of your choice.
-In the <strong>config.yaml</strong> file change the <strong>project path</strong> to the correct file path you saved the file to.

 ---